jamesmortensen/random-gmail-quotes/README.md

 // @history        0.9.2.2 Added in more quotes, upgraded jQuery to 2.1.0.

 // @history        0.9.3  Modified the quote manager to make it easier to use.

+// @history        1.0.0  Deployed 1.0.0 to the Chrome Web Store.